TheDylonius/CSharpFundamentals/README.md

 # csharp-fundamentals
-This repository will be updated as I progress through the C# Fundamentals Course by Mosh Hamedani.
+This repository hosts my project for the C# Fundamentals course by Mosh Hamedani.

 ## Progress
 - [x] Section 1:	General Introduction